alphazeus/oakd-ros2-mutlicam/README.md

 # oakd-ros2-mutlicam

 Light weight code based on the library from Luxonis for OAK-D cameras.
 ROS2 video streaming based on OAK-D cameras.
+Uses (Executors)[https://docs.ros.org/en/humble/Concepts/Intermediate/About-Executors.html] concept for the multithread support on this library.
+Executors helps in simultaneous spin of ros2 nodes.

 ### Feature additions
 - Publishing of RGB Camera stream over ROS2 topics